 All of this takes up a lot of my time, but there are other things I like doing.....

-I have also formed a vocal quartet with three singing friends.
+I love singing and have formed a vocal quartet with three friends.
 Rehearsals often contain more laughter than is strictly necessary.

 I go to ballroom and latin dance classes with my husband - we seem to be improving bit by bit.
 It's a very good workout for the brain as well as the body and never fails to have me in fits of giggles!